 On the subject of headlines, you need to know what makes a good one.
 A lot of copywriters opt for ‘cliché’ headlines, making use of puns and humor to catch attention.
 However, the reality of sales is that people want to be sure about the merchandise, not entertained by the salesperson.

-This calls for headlines that promise the reader some kind of benefit.
+This calls for a headline writing that promises the reader some kind of benefit.
 “How to” headlines or ones that ask questions are likely to engage readers.
 For example, in Marketingprofs.com used this headline time ago: Do You Know the Secret of World-Class Sales Organizations?
 It is great because readers are promised the reward of learning this secret if they read the article.

 Functions of headlines